PhilLockett/tfc/README.md

 calculated from the leading whitespace.
 If a tab is encountered the offset is incremented to the next tab stop based on tab size.
 When a non whitespace character is found the column offset is used to create leading whitespace padding from tabs and/or spaces.
-The rest of teh line is left unchanged.
+The rest of the line is left unchanged.

 ### Changing the newline characters.
 The trailing new line can be changed to either a dos style carriage return line